DEFAULTS PARAMETERS: {accept | drop | any |

 or option -c).
 In common regime it may be among parameters to command only.

 Request specification.
-The request that the packet must be received.
-Analog of SEND
+No requests: the packet may be received or not.
+Analog of

 and option -c) may simply separate packets one from another, so by this command the current content of buffer will be fixed and the new packet will be registered.
 The requests after command don't make sense in common regime (only while testing packet filter).

 Request specification.
-The request that the packet must be received.
-Analog of SEND
+No requests: the packet may be received or not.
+Analog of

 In common regime generates the packet defined above.
 In other regimes (testing packet filter, see command FASTTEST and option -c) may simply separate packets one from another, so by this command the current content of buffer will be fixed and the new packet will be registered.
 The requests after command don't make sense in common regime (only while testing packet filter).